-Constraints are used to form the triangulation, linking two or more points following the specifications defined by the user.
+Constraints are used to form triangulation, linking two or more points following the specifications defined by the user.

-In the terrain processing phase, ArchiTerraPlus takes account of the constraints inserted, providing the triangulation requested.
+In the terrain processing phase, Architerra Plus takes account of the constraints inserted, providing the triangulation requested.

-Do not confuse the plain lines inserted using ARCHICAD and those transformed using ArchiTerraPlus.
-The last contain important information for terrain processing.
+Do not confuse the plain lines inserted using Archicad and those transformed using Architerra Plus .
+The last contains important information for terrain processing.